 Depression glass was popular and affordable when it was new.
 The dime store, where the thrifty homemaker could find everything from toiletries to household goods, was a common source for this inexpensive purchase.
 At a time when a loaf of bread would set you back about a nickel, frugal shoppers could also buy a piece of Depression glass for around the same price.

 Depression glass also made its way into American homes through the issuance of premiums.
 Sellers or manufacturers would offer a free gift with the purchase of a certain dollar amount of goods or a specific product, and penny-pinching ladies took full advantage of these freebies.

-Glass was plucked from an oatmeal box one week, then from a detergent box the next.
+The glass was plucked from an oatmeal box one week, then from a detergent box the next.
 Sometimes gas stations would throw in a punch bowl and matching set of cups with an oil change.
 Movie theaters got in on the action offering a piece of glass with a ticket to a Saturday matinee.
-You might even hear old timers refer to some of these pieces as "oatmeal glass" due to their origin.
+You might even hear old-timers refer to some of these pieces as "oatmeal glass" due to their origin.

 Challenges for Today’s Collector

-- Have I learned enough about Depression glass to know what I'm buying?
+- Have you learned enough about Depression glass to know what you're buying?

-- Has the pattern I've chosen to collect been reproduced or reissued?
+- Has the pattern you've chosen to collect been reproduced or reissued?

-- Do I understand the issues relating to condition, which can diminish the value of Depression glass?
+- Do you understand the issues relating to condition, which can diminish the value of Depression glass?

-- Do I know how to examine glassware for damage?
+- Do you know how to examine glassware for damage?